Rural Utilities Service, Department of Agriculture.

 (i) The government must be provided an exclusive first lien on all grant assets during the service obligation of the grant, and thereafter any sale or disposition of grant assets must comply with the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, codified in 2 CFR part 200.
 Note that this part will apply to ALL grant funds of an Awardee, regardless of the entity status or type of organization.

-(ii) All Awardees must repay the grant if the project is sold or transferred without RUS approval during the service obligation of the grant.
+(ii) All Awardees must repay the grant if the project is sold or transferred without receiving written approval from RUS during the service obligation of the grant.

 9. Award Terms and Conditions